nextauthjs/next-auth/CONTRIBUTING.md

 You should see that any conflicts in your PR are now resolved.
 You can review changes to make sure it contains changes you intended to make.

 *If you accidentally sync before pushing, it will trigger a merge.
 Uou can use `git merge --abort` to undo the merge.*

+You can use `npm run lint:fix` to automatically apply Standard JS rules to resolve formatting differences (tabs vs spaces, line endings, etc).